browserengineering/book/book/scheduling.md

 ================

 One big reason for a steady rendering cadence is so that animations run smoothly.
-Web pages set up such animations using the [`requestAnimationFrame`][raf] API.
+Web pages can set up such animations using the [`requestAnimationFrame`][raf] API.
 This API allows scripts to run code right before the browser runs its rendering pipeline, making the animation maximally smooth.
 It works like this: